kiba/Writings/fac/chp9_kerbal_space_program.md

 Dawn still hadn't decided whether to become part of my kingdom, but they're a protectorate by the virtue of being very close.
 It's even bigger now, with over ten thousand people living there.
 They're doing brisk trade trading with us and the rest of the world.

-Free apartment and power armor suit, and rationing are apparently not enough.
+Free apartment and power armor suit, and minimum rationing are apparently not enough.

 At least it isn't exploding in population size.
 That would be a huge mess.
 On the other hand, we're still desperately searching for skillsets.
 We need more people!